 The app certification process

 When you finish creating your app's submission and click Submit to the Store, the submission enters the certification step.
 This process usually is completed within a few hours, though in some cases it may take up to three business days.
-After your submission passes certification, it can take up to 24 hours for customers to see the app’s listing (or your updates to a previously published app) in the Store.
-You'll see a notification when your submission is published and available to customers, and the app's status in the dashboard will be In the Store.
+After your submission passes certification, it can take up to 24 hours for customers to see the app’s listing for a new submission, or for an updated submission with changes to packages.
+If your update only changes Store listing details, the publishing process will be completed in less than an hour.
+You'll be notified when your submission is published, and the app's status in the dashboard will be In the Store.

 After you successfully upload the app's packages and submit the app for certification, the packages are queued for testing.
 We'll display a message if we detect any errors during preprocessing.
 For more info on possible errors, see Resolve submission errors.